Steerable Principal Components for Space-Frequency Localized Images

-Since both $\psi^c_{N,n}$ and $\phi^c_m$ are $c$-bandlimited functions, the product $\psi^c_{N,n}\cdot \phi^c_m$ defines a function which is $2c$-bandlimited.
-Therefore, we can compute~\eqref{eq:Coefficients integral evaluation} using a quadrature formula for $2c$-bandlimited functions on a disk.
-Such integration scheme was proposed in \cite{shkolnisky2007prolate} using specialized quadrature nodes and weights.
-Thus, using an appropriate quadrature formula we can write the integral in \eqref{eq:Coefficients integral evaluation} as
+Since both $\psi^c_{N,n}$ and $\phi^c$ are $c$-bandlimited functions, the product $\psi^c_{N,n}\cdot \phi^c$ defines a function which is $2c$-bandlimited.
+Therefore, we can compute the integral in~\eqref{eq:Coefficients integral evaluation} using a quadrature formula for $2c$-bandlimited functions on a disk.
+Such an integration scheme was proposed in \cite{shkolnisky2007prolate} using specialized quadrature nodes and weights.
+Thus, it follows that by using such a quadrature formula, we can approximate the expansion coefficients of~\eqref{eq:Coefficients integral evaluation} by

-where $\omega_{\ell,j}^{2c}$ and $\mathcal{W}_{\ell,j}^{2c}$ are the quadrature nodes and weights respectively, $\mathcal{N}_r$ is the number of different radii of the quadrature nodes, $\mathcal{N}_\theta^{\ell}$ is the number of quadrature nodes per radius (which may vary for each radius), and $\epsilon_q$ is the remaining numerical integration error.
+where $\omega_{\ell,j}^{2c}$ and $\mathcal{W}_{\ell,j}^{2c}$ are the quadrature nodes and weights respectively, $\mathcal{N}_r$ is the number of different radii of the quadrature nodes, and $\mathcal{N}_\theta^{\ell}$ is the number of quadrature nodes per radius (which may vary for each radius).
 We use for $\omega_{\ell,j}^{2c}$ and $\mathcal{W}_{\ell,j}^{2c}$ the quadrature nodes and weights of~\cite{shkolnisky2007prolate} corresponding to bandlimit $2c$.
 These quadrature nodes are equally-spaced in the angular direction and non-equally spaced in the radial direction.
-Thus, by using polar coordinates, we can describe the quadrature nodes as
+In polar coordinates, the nodes and weights are given by